dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

         emptied from the FIFO & written to the buffer segment.
-If auto increment feature is not set, then the memory buffer gets overwritten each time the low speed device triggers the DMA based hardware handshake operation
+If auto increment feature is not set, then the memory buffer gets overwritten each time the low speed device triggers the DMA based hardware handshake operation.

-    -   Go = 1 to start the operation
+    -   Go = 1 to start the operation.

--   DMA engines start listening to input interrupt
+-   DMA engines start listening to input interrupt.
--   Low speed IO peripheral FIFO asserts interrupt once FIFO reaches a certain threshold
+-   Low speed IO peripheral FIFO asserts interrupt once FIFO reaches a certain threshold.
 -   The DMA engine reads the ‘total size’ number of bytes from the pointer in source address register (receive FIFO) and places them in the destination buffer.
 Note that width of each read is per the ‘transfer size’ setting.
 -   **Note**: *assumption is the peripheral lowers input once FIFO is cleared.
-No explicit clearing necessary*
+No explicit clearing necessary.*
 -   The DMA engine increments the source and destination address register if respective auto-increment enable is set.
--   DMA engine waits for the interrupt to get asserted again (i.e. waits for FIFO to be filled)
+-   DMA engine waits for the interrupt to get asserted again (i.e. waits for FIFO to be filled).

 **Sending data to LSIO**

--   [*Source address*](#dmac-source-address-low-register): Pointer to the head of the memory buffer
+-   [*Source address*](#dmac-source-address-low-register): Pointer to the head of the memory buffer.
--   [*Destination address*](#dmac-destination-address-low-register): pointer to the FIFO register
+-   [*Destination address*](#dmac-destination-address-low-register): pointer to the FIFO register.
 -   [*Address space ID*](#dmac-address-space-register): (OT Internal, CTN or System)

-    -   Source ASID: Specify the address space in which the source buffer resides
+    -   Source ASID: Specify the address space in which the source buffer resides.

-    -   Destination ASID: Specify the address space in which the LSIO FIFO is visible
+    -   Destination ASID: Specify the address space in which the LSIO FIFO is visible.

--   [*Total Size*](#dmac-total-size-register): Size of the data object to be pushed into the FIFO
+-   [*Total Size*](#dmac-total-size-register): Size of the data object to be pushed into the FIFO.
 -   [*Transfer Size*](#dmac-transfer-size-register): Write Data width of the LSIO FIFO register.
-Each write transaction is equal to this size
+Each write transaction is equal to this size.
 -   [*Limit register*](#dmac-memory-buffer-limit-low-register): Marks the end of the memory buffer used to read ‘total size’ worth of data segments if auto-increment feature is used.
 DMAC shall set an overflow